Unknoob/OpenWeatherMapTest/README.md

  - Localization.
  - ~~Limit the API requests to only update information after a considerable distance has been walked.~~
  - ~~Learn how to format a README file.~~
+ - Configurable thresholds for fetching the weather information, both for distance and time.